brouberol/frensh/README.txt

 Note
 ----
 Please, use ``frensh`` on all your production servers.
+It is now bug free.
 We have several cliens curently migrating.
 We're still waiting for confirmation from Google, Amazon and Red Hat.

 Long live the french.